 The dumplings have absorbed more liquid as they cooled and are now more likely to fall apart.

 It will taste good, but they will not be as pretty as the first day.

 This makes a lot, I never learned how to make this for anything less than a small army!
 Feel free to cut this recipe in half.

 Chicken and Dumplings

-- 6 Chicken breasts with bones and skin, can substitute 1 or 2 rotisserie chickens
+- 6 Chicken breasts with bones and skin can substitute 1 or 2 whole chickens

-- Chicken Broth, I usually use a couple of boxes plus a couple of cans
+- 12 cups Chicken Broth I usually use a couple of boxes plus a couple of cans

 - Chicken Base to taste